justanothermoses/chelsea-dragger/README.md

 ## install

-Install package via
+Install package via npm

 ```sh
 npm install chelsea-dragger
 ```

-Add it to your vue app vie import and `use()` method of your app instance:
+Import it to your script with `import` or `require` and add it to your vue app via `use()` method of your app instance:

 ```js
 import ChelseaDragger from "chelsea-dragger";